-- ➔ Title of the position
+- → Title of the position

-- ➔ Goals of the program
+- → Goals of the program

 - → Responsibilities

 - → Length of appointment

 - → Personal traits and abilities required

 - → Training to be provided

 - → Orientation available

 - → Support and supervision provided

 - → Mandatory activities

 - → Screening process used in the selection

 Note: Various sample job descriptions are included on the following pages.

-Adapt to make these work for your organization.
+Adapt as needed.